The Art of Learning

 There is an art to the learning process.
 Some of this art exists in the tangibles, the definite aspects of learning related to procedure, approach, philosophy, and so on.
 The literal “How To” of approaching a textbook, memorizing material, taking notes, expanding and organizing those notes, how to research a specific topic, and how to build skills and knowledge.

-All of this is important, and we will cover it all in great detail.
+All of this is important, and we will cover it in great detail.
 Yet from my experience, I find it important to stress the intangibles right at the beginning, so that if you take away a single fact from your interest in the art of learning, that it is the knowledge of the pain of the learning process so that you are prepared.

-Learning is a messy.
-If you have a teacher, mentor, professor, curriculum, or course to follow — perfect.
-That is the best because they will simplify the path for you because they have already walked it.
+This will simplify the path for you because they have already walked it.
 (I wish I realized that sooner, to be perfectly honest.)
 Yet even then, it only adds a modicum of clarity.

 For these reasons, what I have found in my long, painful, rewarding — but also fundamentally demoralizing, harrowing, and humbling journey — is that the real heart of the learning process exists in the intangibles.
 Literally your ability to persevere through immense challenges, failures, and persistent adversity.